linuxpiper/ansible-arch-setup/README.md

 I highly recommend you continue reading the sections below before proceeding with the quick start, but if you just want to get up and running, below are the **minimum** steps required.

 It's assumed the first time you run the playbook you're doing it on a fairly minimal Arch installation, though it's certainly not required.
-The project has been tested thoroughly on a minimal Manjaro XFCE installation but should work fine on any Arch or Arch based distro.
+The project has been tested thoroughly on a minimal Manjaro XFCE installation as well as ArcoLinux, but should work fine on any Arch or Arch based distro.

 ### Step 1: Clone this repository
 `git clone --recurse-submodules https://github.com/linuxpiper/ansible-arch-setup.git`